Geology of Tanzania

-Stratigraphy & geologic history
+Stratigraphy and geologic history

 The oldest Precambrian rocks in Tanzania form the stable continental crust of the Tanzania Craton and date to the Archean more than 2.5 billion years ago.
 The craton includes the vestiges of two Archean orogenic belts, the Dodoman Belt in central Tanzania, and the Nyanzian-Kavirondian in the north.
 The remains of these two belts produce lenses of sedimentary and volcanic rocks within granites and migmatite.
 The Dodoman Belt stretches for 480 kilometers, broadening westward and is composed of banded quartzites, aplite, sericitic schist, pegmatite and ironstone.

 The Nyanzian Belt, by contrast, is mainly acid and basic basalt, dolerite, trachyte, rhyolite and tuff in separated zones south and east of Lake Victoria.
 The Kavirondian System is closely related to the Nyanzian, but separated by an unconformity and a zone of intense deformation.
 The Kavirondian is believed to be the remains of a molasse that formed by the Nyanzian as evidenced by sedimentary rocks such as mudstone, conglomerate as well as volcanics and grit.